Nathan Healy

 Gilbert Area Utility Providers

-Gilbert residents receive electricity from two main providers: Arizona Public Service (APS) at 15.3¢ per kWh and Salt River Project (SRP) at 12.5¢ per kWh in 2023.
+Gilbert residents receive electricity from two main providers: Arizona Public Service (APS) and Salt River Project (SRP).
+According to 2023 data, APS rates averaged 15.3¢ per kWh while SRP averaged 12.5¢ per kWh.

 Gilbert Utilities Electricity Rates